RetroDECK/ES-DE/INSTALL.md

 This file makes it possible to apply a custom systems sorting without having to modify the es_systems.xml file directly.
 It should be placed in the custom_systems directory, e.g.  `~/.emulationstation/custom_systems/es_systems_sorting.xml`

-Note that in order for ES-DE to load this file you'll need to set the _Systems sorting_ option in the _Other settings_ menu to _Full names or custom_.
+Note that in order for ES-DE to load this file you'll need to set the _Systems sorting_ option in the _UI settings_ menu to _Full names or custom_.

 The structure of this file is essentially a simplified version of the es_systems.xml file, but with only the `<name>` and `<systemsortname>` tags present per system.